Summary of Product Characteristics Updated 15-May-2018 | Merus Labs Luxco II S.à R.L.

 Clear, colourless solution.

-Isoket is indicated in the treatment of unresponsive left ventricular failure secondary to acute myocardial infarction, unresponsive left ventricular failure of various aetiology and severe or unstable angina pectoris.
+Isoket is indicated in the treatment of unresponsive left ventricular failure secondary to acute myocardial infarction, unresponsive left ventricular failure of various aetiology and severe to unstable angina pectoris.

 Isoket is indicated during percutaneous transluminal coronary angioplasty to facilitate prolongation of balloon inflation and to prevent or relieve coronary spasm.

-A dose of between 2 mg and 12 mg per hour is usually satisfactory.
-However, dosages up to 20 mg per hour administered should be adjusted to the patient response.
+A dose of between 2mg and 12mg per hour is usually satisfactory.
+However, dosages up to 20mg per hour may be required.
+In all cases the dose administered should be adjusted to the patient response.

 The safety and efficacy of Isoket has not yet been established in children.